riley-hendrickson/time-tracker/README.md

 `time-tracker start <task-name> <category-name>`

-Note: If the task name is already in use, this will result in no operation
+Note: Tasks are identified by task name, so attempting to start a new task with the same name as another will cause the existing task with the given name to be started once more, and no new task created.

 ### Stop logging time
 `time-tracker stop <task-name>`